foxBMS/foxbms-2/docs/software/configuration/configuration.rst

 The HAL must be configured to fit the application and the hardware the software is running on (e.g., configure IO pins for communication with the outside world).
-This configuration is done through a software called |halcogen|.
+This configuration is done through a software called |ti-halcogen|.
 This is described in :ref:`HAL_CONFIGURATION`.

 Another point is that |foxbms| is a development platform.